 There are a few limitations on permanent residents:

 - You may be ineligible for certain jobs requiring high-level security clearances.

 If you or any of your family members commit a serious crime, you or your family members may be stripped of permanent resident status and deported from Canada.

 The Permanent Resident Card

 All new permanent residents will be issued a card as part of the process.
 Cards will be mailed to your home address soon after you become a permanent resident.
-For more information on the Permanent Resident Card, visit our website.
+For more information, visit Get a permanent resident card.